 Here are the only ways of avoiding a sunburn:

-For further information on ways to protect yourself from sunburns, checkout Protection from the Sun and UV Rays.
+For more information on protective measures against the sun, read Protection from the Sun and UV Rays.

 Vitamin D is essential to your health.
 The skin’s production of vitamin D is only activated by UVB rays.